abdulmanan45/Conditional-GAN-for-Sketch-to-Face-Generation/README.md

 * **Discriminator (The Art Critic):** It looks at both real face photos and the photos created by the Generator.
 It tries to tell the difference between real and fake.
 We use a **PatchGAN discriminator** which looks at small patches of the image to make its decision.

-These two models are trained together in a kind of game (an adverserial game).
+These two models are trained together in an adverserial game.
 The Generator tries to fool the Discriminator, and the Discriminator tries to get better at spotting fakes.
-This back-and-forth is what makes the Generator get better and better at creating realistic faces!
+This back-and-forth is what makes the Generator get better and better at creating realistic faces.

 Here's a simplified breakdown of the networks: